 In plain English, this is a clause where you and the client agree in advance on exactly how much money you’ll owe if you ever breach the contractor non disclosure agreement.

 On paper, that might sound neat and tidy.
 In reality, the numbers can be wild.
-I’ve seen contracts for a $2,000 web design project that included a liquidated damages clause demanding $50,000 if the freelancer ever leaked confidential information.
-That’s not protection that’s a scare tactic.
+I’ve reviewed contracts for a $2,000 web design project that included a liquidated damages clause demanding $50,000 if the freelancer ever disclosed confidential information.
+That’s not legal protection that’s a scare tactic.

-Under common law (which underpins both US and UK legal systems), these kinds of penalty style clauses are often unenforceable if they’re clearly meant to punish you rather than reflect real, provable financial loss.
+Under common law which underpins both US and UK legal systems penalty-style clauses are often unenforceable when they’re clearly designed to punish rather than reflect actual, demonstrable financial loss.
 But remember: you do not want to be the person paying a lawyer to fight that battle in court.

 So here’s the practical move: if you spot a specific dollar amount tied to a breach of confidentiality, cross it out and push back.
 The client’s remedy should be limited to their actual, demonstrable damages not some dramatic, arbitrary number designed to keep you up at night.